The Best Swimming Pools in Reykjavik

 - Find out more about showering at pools and Getting Naked in Iceland

-The oldest pool in Reykjavík, Sundhollin, was opened in 1937.
-The building was designed by noted architect Guðjón Samúelsson, who also designed buildings such as The University of Iceland, The National Theatre of Iceland, The Church of Akureyri, and the famous Hallgrimskirkja church, which can be seen from the sundeck.
+The oldest pool in Reykjavik, Sundholl Reykjavikur was opened in 1937.
+The building was designed by Guðjón Samúelsson, an Icelandic architect who also designed the University of Iceland, National Theatre of Iceland, Church of Akureyri, and the famous Hallgrimskirkja church.

-This Reykjavik favorite has enjoyed recent renovations, including an 82-feet (25-meter) outdoor lap pool as well as an adjacent hot tub, which is nearly just as long and fitted with jacuzzi jets.
-There is also an outdoor sauna as well as shallow hot tubs well suited for children or those wishing to catch some elusive Icelandic sunshine on good days.
+Recent renovations upgraded the facility with an 82-foot (25-meter) outdoor lap pool and an adjacent hot tub fitted with jacuzzi jets, which is nearly as long as the pool.
+You can also enjoy an outdoor sauna and shallow hot tubs, which are well-suited for children or those wishing to catch the elusive Icelandic sunshine on good days.

 Sundholl Reykjavikur